dabumana/cisa-go/README.md

-# CISA KEV - Go Client API
+# CISA KEV - Go Client

 A Go client for the CISA Known Exploited Vulnerabilities (KEV) Catalog, a feed of vulnerabilities that are known to be actively exploited in the wild.
 This package provides a simple, idiomatic way to fetch, search, and filter the official CISA JSON feed.